KellzCodes/Java-Practice/Foundations/3. Classes and Objects/README.md

 Within the constructor, we assign the parameter value to the instance field.

 Instance fields are available for assignment inside the constructor because we declared them within the class.

+Example code can be found in the [Classes-Constructor Parameters](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Classes-Constructor%20Parameters) folder.

 ### Assigning Values to Instance Fields